Action (EP): Background and release

 On the 27th of June, 2012, it was announced that NU'EST will make a comeback in Mid-July with a new album.
 On July 1, the album jacket photo as well as the release date of their new mini-album was revealed.
 The teaser video for the title track Action was released on YouTube on July 5, and features the members in individually themed settings, with action-filled shots and heart-pounding music; this was followed by another teaser on July 8.
 The full music video was released on July 10, 2012.

 Promotion

-The group made a comeback performance with their title track Action on Mnet's M!
-Countdown at its July 12 episode.
-This was followed by a comeback performance on KBS Music Bank, MBC's Music Core and SBS' Inkigayo.
+The group made a comeback performance with their title track Action on Mnet's M Countdown at its July 12 episode.
+This was followed by a comeback performance on KBS Music Bank, MBC's Show!
+Music Core and SBS' Inkigayo.

 On August 2, 2012, it was announced that the group would conclude promotions for Action and will continue with their third single, Not Over You.
-The full music video was released in August 12, 2012.
+The full music video was released on August 12, 2012.